 Finally, there are tools and services you can use that actually keep track of where people click their mouse on a web page.
 This information is then translated into heatmaps, a graphical format that shows where people are actually clicking to take some form of action on any given page.
 Heatmaps are excellent for gaining additional insight as to how your users understand the different pages on your website, and can reveal problems and trends that you simply can’t extrapolate by merely looking at the raw numbers coming in from the site metrics.

-We’ve only just scratched the surface of the various types of techniques you can use to increase your goal conversion rates, but the most important aspect to keep in mind is that while traffic generation is an excellent topic to study and implement, high goal conversion levels will ultimately determine the success or failure of your website.
+The most important aspect to keep in mind is that while traffic generation is an excellent topic to study and implement, high goal conversion levels will ultimately determine the success or failure of your website.

 Search engine optimization has traditionally been one of those “black magic” type topics in web development that business owners are fiercely concerned about and many web developers routinely duck or provide far too simplistic a solution to.
 In this chapter, we defined the difference between SEO and SEM, explained the primary reasons why it’s all a moving target that’s really tough to master, and explained that ultimately there is absolutely no substitute for quality, relevant content.